The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

 \end{proof}

 It remains to control $ B _{\mathcal F, \textup{loc}} ^{\textup{above}} (f,g)$.
 Keeping the quasi-orthogonality argument in mind, appropriate control on the individual summands is enough to control it.
 To describe what has been done, one must note that the functions $ P ^{\sigma }_F f$ \emph{need not be bounded}.
 But, we are only concerned with averages over intervals where the average will be bounded.
-In addition this function and and $ Q ^{w} _{F}g$ are well-adapted to the pair of weights $ w, \sigma $.
-This is formalized in the next definition.
+In addition this function and $ Q ^{w} _{F}g$ are well-adapted to the pair of weights $ w, \sigma $.
+The next lemma, combined with the quasi-orthogonality estimate clearly completes the proof of the Theorem.